Window Frame Painters in Bath

 Preparation That Makes Finishes Last

 Preparation is the part of window frame painting that determines how long the finish lasts.
-We assess paint build-up, test for soft or rotten timber, check that drainage channels are clear, and confirm hinges and ironmongery are sound before starting.
+Your decorator assesses paint build-up, test for soft or rotten timber, check that drainage channels are clear, and confirms hinges and ironmongery are sound before starting.

 Original timber sash windows on Lime Grove and Prior Park Road in Widcombe have had paint applied around the parting bead and staff bead for over a century.
 We carefully work the build-up back from bead channels and run each sash through its full travel before repainting.
 Any rot spots are treated and filled before priming — a good surface before the first brush stroke is what separates a finish that lasts five years from one that starts failing in twelve months.